 Get started: What enrollment entails.

 WGU offers an enrollment process that’s as hassle-free as possible.
-You’ll work with an Enrollment Counselor to evaluate whether WGU is a good "fit" for you.
+You’ll work closely with an Enrollment Counselor.
 For your convenience, WGU starts new groups of students every month.

 Your Enrollment Counselor will help you determine if WGU is the right school for you and your educational goals.
 When you’re ready, your Enrollment Counselor will guide you through the admissions process.